 Statutory Infrastructure Providers

-The Government is committed to ensuring people in Australia have access to reliable high-speed broadband, regardless of where they live.
+TThe Government is committed to ensuring people in Australia have access to reliable high speed broadband, regardless of where they live.

-The Statutory Infrastructure Provider (SIP) obligations ensure that all Australian premises are able to access superfast broadband services (25 Mbps or better), and makes NBN Co the default ‘infrastructure provider of last resort’.
-There will be a requirement on NBN Co to connect premises and supply wholesale broadband services on reasonable request.
+The Statutory Infrastructure Provider (SIP) obligations ensure that all Australian premises are able to access superfast broadband services (25 Megabits per second (Mbps) or better).
+There will be a requirement on NBN Co Limited (NBN Co) to connect premises and supply wholesale broadband services on reasonable request.
 NBN Co will become the SIP for areas as it rolls out its network and it will be the default SIP for all of Australia after the NBN is declared built and fully operational.

-While SIPs will be able to offer a range of products, they will have to offer a standard broadband service with peak speeds of at least 25 Mbps download and 5 Mbps upload.
-On fixed line and fixed wireless networks, SIPs’ standard services will also have to support voice services for consumers.
+While SIPs will be able to offer a range of products, they will be required to offer a standard broadband service with peak speeds of at least 25 Mbps download and 5 Mbps upload.
+On fixed-line and fixed wireless networks, SIPs' standard services will also be required to support voice services for consumers.

 The Minister for Communications will be able to make standards, rules and benchmarks that could set out more detailed requirements, such as timeframes for providing access and rectifying faults.
-SIPs have to comply with these standards, rules or benchmarks.
+SIPs will be required to comply with these standards, rules and benchmarks.